dwblair/dwbwriting/index.markdown

 # About

 My name is Don Blair.
-I'm a graduate student in [Physics](http://www.physics.umass.edu/) at the [University of Massachusetts](http://www.umass.edu), a Fellow at the [National Center for Digital Government](http://www.umass.edu/digitalcenter/), and an organizer for [The Public Laboratory for Open Technology and Science](http://publiclaboratory.org).
-This site contains some related [notes](notes.html).
+I'm a graduate student in [Physics](http://www.physics.umass.edu/) at the [University of Massachusetts](http://www.umass.edu), a Fellow at the [National Center for Digital Government](http://www.umass.edu/digitalcenter/), a local organizer for [The Public Laboratory for Open Technology and Science](http://publiclaboratory.org), and a contributor to [Pioneer Valley Open Science](http://pvos.org).
 Other places to find me online:

 - I contribute to [Public Lab](http://publiclaboratory.org) as "[donblair](http://publiclaboratory.org/people/donblair)";
 - I contribute to [Pioneer Valley Open Science](http://pvos.org) as "[Don](http://pvos.cc/?author=5)";